-Impairment on loans and advances to customers measured at amortised cost was considered to be a key audit matter, due to the significance of the estimates, assumptions, the level of judgements and its complex structure as explained above.
+Impairment on loans and advances measured at amortised cost was considered to be a key audit matter, due to the significance of the estimates, assumptions, the level of judgements and its complex structure as explained above.

-- calculation models for the loans which are assessed on collective basis.
+- We evaluated the accuracy of the expected credit loss calculations by selecting sample for the loans which are assessed on individual basis and discussed the assumptions and estimates with the Group. - We tested the accuracy and completeness of the data in the calculation models for the loans which are assessed on collective basis.
 The expected credit loss calculation was tested through recalculation.
-The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models which are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative assessments which are used in determining the significant increase in credit risk. - Additionally, we also evaluated the adequacy of the consolidated financial statement disclosures related to impairment provisions.
+The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models which are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative factors which are used in determining the significant increase in credit risk. - We evaluated the adequacy of the disclosures related to expected credit losses.

-Classification and measurement of financial instruments (the fair value hierarchy of financial instruments determined as Level 3)
+Measurement of financial instruments (the fair value hierarchy of financial instruments determined as Level 3)